sfuhrm/saphir-hash/README.md

 ## Documentation

-The documentation can be viewed after executing
+You can view the api docs online at http://tynne.de/saphir-hash/apidocs/ The documentation can be generated with the command

 	mvn javadoc:aggregate